needle-mirror/com.unity.2d.animation/Documentation~/2DIK.md

 ### Weight
 Weight measures the degree that a Solver’s solution affects the positions of the bones/Transforms in the chain.
 The __IK Manager 2D__ has a master Weight property that affects all Solvers it controls.
 It is applied in addition to the Solver’s individual Weight settings.

+### Always Update
+Used for performance optimization.
+When checked, IK Manager 2D will always update its solvers.
+When unchecked, it will only update solvers if any of the [Sprite Skins](#SpriteSkin) that are driven by bones from all IK Solvers' chains are visible.

 ### Restore Default Pose
 Select this to reset all bones and Transforms back to their original positions.